Mustafa Kemal Ataturk was the founder and first President of the Republic of Turkey from 1923 until he died in 1938.

 In 1919, the Ottoman government issued a death penalty in absentia to Ataturk because he released the Amasya Circular, which put the Turkish War of Independence into effect.

 Even King Edward VIII of England once kissed Mustafa Kemal Ataturk’s hand.

 Ataturk succeeded against the odds, replacing the strongest partition of the crumbling Ottoman Empire, divided by colonial forces before his eyes, with a Turkish republic.

 This breakthrough required him to face many oppositions plus change many rules & regulations that were stringent in legal, economic, political, social and cultural fields.

 Ataturk faced many critics in his time, and because of this, he adopted an executive form of military leadership.

 The chances are that he could not be successful if he were slow at decision-making.

-This type of leadership style allowed Ataturk to make fast decisions as well as implement measures immediately and determinedly.
+This leadership style allowed him to make fast decisions and implement measures immediately and determinedly.

-Many adverse conditions existed in Turkey and therefore, he being a quick thinker knew that there was little or no time for compromise building.
+Many adverse conditions existed in Turkey; therefore, he was a quick thinker who knew there was little or no time for compromise building.